 1. Stegt flæsk med persillesovs

 Let’s begin with the Danish national dish, shall we.
 Stegt flæsk med persillesovs.
 This is a very rustic dish that consists of crispy fried pork served with boiled potatoes, parsley sauce and pickled beetroot.
 You can taste our national dish in several restaurants around Denmark.

 Breaded Pork Patties

-Karbonader is a typical everyday dish in Denmark, also known as krebinetter.
+Karbonader is one of the typical Danish foods, also known as krebinetter.
 Earlier on, karbonader were served with peas and carrots in a white sauce, but the younger generation likes them with a green salad or rye bread.

 Mhm, frikadeller!
 Danish meatballs consist of equal calf and pork, flour, eggs, milk, onions and spices and is served with rye bread or potatoes.
 Frikadeller is also a popular topping for smørrebrød (both hot and cold).
 And in the summer, they’re typically served with potato salad (double yum!).